Medical Surgical Units

 Eric Moore, R.N., B.S.N., M.B.A., N.E.A.-BC

-The Medical - Surgical Specialty Unit is a 24 bed unit that manages acute medical surgical patients with a wide range of diagnoses and care needs.
+The Medical - Surgical Specialty Unit is a 30 bed unit that manages acute medical surgical patients with a wide range of diagnoses and care needs.
 The unit also serves as a specialty unit for the management of acute care ventilator patients with the goal of maximizing respiratory status and weaning from the ventilator.
 As well as the unit provides palliative care to patients with the goal of improve the quality of life.
-Eric Moore has been the manager of East 8 for the past 5 years.
+Eric Moore has managed East 8 since 2016.

 North/South 1 Adult Annex Area consists of 12 bed unit located in the old emergency department (ED) area one.
 The nurses in this unit provide care to stable adult patients whom have admission orders from the ED and are awaiting an inpatient bed assignment for admission.
 Our patient population consists of a wide range of medical surgical acute care illness.
 The Diverse nursing staff embodies collaborative team work approach to evidence base care to our patients with a high level of quality care.